 Towards the end of my career I was swimming in Hamilton, Ontario for my on-again and off-again lifelong coach Sean Baker (the guy coached me at three different clubs in three different cities).
 I placed 8th that winter at Canadian Nationals in the 200m free, and the following spring I helped lead McMaster University to an OUA championship, winning a couple gold medals along the way.

 Since then I have busied myself writing about swimming while enjoying the casual lap.
-(Favorite set: 8 x 25 with fins all out @ as much rest as I feel like, followed by 20 minute hot tub.)
+(Favorite set: 8 x 25 with fins and paddles all out @ as much rest as I feel like, followed by a 20 minute hot tub.)